This article on home improvement loans has recently been updated.

-One concern is as the house ages, it will begin requiring repairs and some of those can be costly.
+One concern is as the house ages, it will begin requiring repairs, home improvement and some of those can be costly.

 Luckily, there are financing options such as a home improvement loan.
-This guide will go through home improvement loans and provide you with information needed to make an informed decision.
+This guide will go through this type of loan and provide you with information needed to make an informed decision.

 What Are Home Improvement Loans?